Elevenlabs AudioNative Player

 Segments-in-market

 In this category, we target audiences who are pre-determined to buy some product and/or service and have initially browsed the offers.
 These recipients are already at the final stage of the purchase path – they know what they want.
-We just need to convince them that the product we offer is the best choice.
+We just need to convince them that our product is the best choice.

-We have more than 770 audience segments to choose from in the market.
-There is a lot to choose from and it’s worth taking advantage of this advertising targeting option.
+There are more than 770 audience segments in the market, and it’s worth taking advantage of this advertising targeting option.

 They’re not the only ones.